oracleoftroy/nesem/README.md

 <!-- [![MIT License][license-shield]][license-url] -->

-## Nintento Entertainment System Emulator
+## Nintendo Entertainment System Emulator

 An NES emulator using C++23.
+It tries to be a cycle accurate emulation of the CPU, PPU and cartridge memory mappers.
+At this time, NTSC/PAL or 100% accurate audio emulation is not a goal as long as the output still looks reasonable, but I may consider it in the future.

-This is very much an in progress learning project for me, and is missing many features.
+This is very much an in progress project for learning about emulator development and how the NES works.
+Many features are missing or incomplete.
 If you are looking for an emulator to play your favorite games, Mesen or FCEUX are much better options.
+I hope my code can serve as inspiration or ideas for writing your own emulator, and I welcome feedback and suggestions for improvement.

 ![NES Emulator preview](doc/smb.webp)